muratcan-yuksel/blog/content/blog/about.md

 ---
-title: about
+title: About
 description: About page
 ---

-## this is a post mate
+## About this blog

+asdfasdfasdf